Sports Competitions and Out of School Activities, Including School Games Competitions

 The boys were really enjoyed attending the football tournament at MFC foundation.
 Overall, we won two and lost two games which is really good considering we were against some really strong teams.

 The first game was against Viewley Hill, and even though we scored 1 goal, we lost 2 – 1.
 The sports showed great sportsmanship when thanking the players after the game.

-The second game was against was The Village Primary and we won 6 – 0, with our goals being scored from Louis Smith (2), Oliver Simpson, Laurence Cracknell (2) and Casey Dale.
+The second game was against was The Village Primary and we won 6 – 0, with our goals being scored from Louis (2), Oliver, Laurence (2) and Casey.
 The boys played really well and should be proud of themselves.

 The next game was against Archibald, and even though this team seemed really strong when watching them play others, we managed to win the game 2 – 0.
 Again, there were some amazing goals and team work shown as the boys played really well and showed brilliant defence.